-MLIT is promoting the recycling of sewage sludge (FY2014 recycle rate 63%) and moving forward with the use of sewage sludge made into solid fuel for energy.
+MLIT is promoting the recycling of sewage sludge (FY2015 recycle rate 68%) and moving forward with the use of sewage sludge made into solid fuel for energy.
 Furthermore, we are proceeding with the Breakthrough by Dynamic Approach in Sewage High Technology Project (B-DASH Project) for proving innovative technology and systems for the effective use of sewage based resources.

-2 Constructing a Resource Recycling Logistics System
+2 Constructing a Logistics System for Recyclable Resources

-(1) Forming a Resource Recycling Logistics System by Utilizing Shipping
+(1) Forming a Logistics System for Recyclable Resources by Sea

-In order to form the "loop" of reusable resources for creating a recycling society, MLIT have specified 22 ports throughout Japan as Recycle Ports (Integrated Reverse Logistic Base Port) for wide-spread flows concerning reusable resources.
-At the Recycle Ports, they undertake activities such as securing coastal facilities like wharfs, aiding in establishing facilities for handling reusable resources, promoting the public-private partnership, and improvements in operations related to handling reusable resources.
-MLIT has partnered with the Ministry of the Environment to engage in efforts to lower the carbon footprint and costs of reverse logistics through modal shifting and improvements in transportation efficiency through the "Project to Promote Low-Carbon Type Reverse Logistics by Model Shift / Transport Efficiency."
+In order to form the "loop" of recyclable resources for creating a sound material-cycle society, MLIT have specified

+22 ports throughout Japan as Recycle Ports (Integrated Reverse Logistic Base Port) for wide-spread flows concerning recyclable resources.
+At the Recycle Ports, they undertake activities such as securing coastal facilities like wharfs, aiding in establishing recyclable resources handling support facilities, promoting the public-private partnership, and improvements in operations related to handling recyclable resources.
+MLIT have partnered with the Ministry of the Environment to engage in efforts to promote modal shifting and lower the carbon footprint and costs of reverse logistics through improvements in transportation efficiency through the "Project to Promote Low-Carbon Type Reverse Logistics by Model Shift / Transport Efficiency."

-(2) Well-planned Acquirement of Bay Area Landfill Sites for Waste
+(2) Systematic Acquirement of Bay Area Landfill Sites for Waste

-Bay area landfills are being prepared in order to receive dredge soil produced by harbor improvement, or to receive waste materials that have difficulty finding landfill sites in inland areas.
-In the Osaka Bay area in particular, regional waste disposal sites are being developed to receive waste generated around the Osaka Bay area through the Osaka Bay Phoenix Project^{Note 1}.
-Construction waste soil generated in the Tokyo Metropolitan Area is transported by sea and used widely for land-reclamation in ports and harbors of the whole country in accordance with the Super Phoenix Plan^{Note 2}.
+Bay area landfills are being prepared in order to receive dredge soil produced by harbor improvement, or to receive waste materials that have difficulty finding final landfill sites.
+In the Osaka Bay area in particular, regional waste disposal sites are being developed to receive waste generated around the Osaka Bay area through the Osaka Bay Phoenix Project^{Note1}.
+Construction-generated soil generated in the Tokyo Metropolitan Area is transported by sea and used widely for land-reclamation purposes in ports and harbors across the country in accordance with the Super Phoenix Plan^{Note2}.